Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 (venv) $ cat config.ini (just for testing, if desired; verify the dbase credentials)

-(venv) $ python3 tests_manual/db_connection_1_MANUAL.py (just for testing, if desired; enter neo4j://localhost when prompted about the host; then it will prompt for the dbase password)
+(just for testing, if desired; enter neo4j://localhost when prompted about the host; then it will prompt for the dbase password.
+If all goes well, it will show some diagnostic info)

-(venv) $ python3 tests_manual/db_connection_3_FROM_CONFIG.py (just for testing, if desired; it uses the dbase credentials in the Brain Annex config file)
+(just for testing, if desired; it uses the dbase credentials in the Brain Annex config file.
+If all goes well, it will show some diagnostic info)

 (Continue to one of the options below: either Flask's built-in server or to gunicorn...)